 Best Drag Clicking Mouse - FAQs

-If you are dragging your mouse along with your finger when trying to drag click, then you might need to change your approach a little.
-Firstly, you need to try applying less pressure so there is less friction between your finger and the click.
+You need to try applying less pressure so there is less friction between your finger and the click.
 Secondly, you might want to clean the surface of the click and your finger so they are not sticky.
-The texture of the mouse click might also be altered with appropriate material if you are still unable to perform the movement seamlessly.

-Your current mouse can be bad for drag clicking due to a number of reasons.
-Firstly, not all mice are made for drag clicking.
+Not all mice are made for drag clicking.
 Your particular mouse might not support the feature by design.
 Furthermore, the tension of the button and the underlying switch might be too much to activate the drag clicking mechanism.
-Your grip style and the texture of the mouse surface also might not be ideal for drag clicking.
-All of these can be the reasons why your mouse is not great for drag clicking.

 Thanks!
 Do share your feedback with us. ⚡